3D Globe

 Avia BH 3 (Actual Screenshot)

-The scene shows the first monoplane introduced into the Czechoslovak Air Force, and probably the first monoplane fighter in any regular army service in the post‑WWI period.
+The scene shows the first monoplane introduced into the Czechoslovak Air Force, and perhaps the first monoplane fighter in any regular army service in the post‑WWI period.

 The airplane was developed by two young designers Pavel Benes and Miroslav Hajn; the first prototype was built in their own company Avia in 1921.